 Our Dean’s Promising, Charles Butt and Forty Acres scholars share their future outlook, passions and aspirations below:

 Junior and Forty Acres Scholar Molly Hunter said she came to Texas from North Carolina seeking a big school with a good sense of community and great academics and she found a home at UT.
 When she joined COE, Hunter said she knew she loved children and wanted to work with them but not in a traditional classroom setting.
 After finding out about the Youth and Community studies major, she knew it was a perfect fit for her to realize her dreams of working with teen moms and special populations of children.
 She said one COE class that particularly stands out to her required each of the 20 students to sit in a circle and share about hard experiences to form community.
-“UT is so big, Education is so big, and it made it feel small and personal,” Hunter said.
+“UT is so big, education is so big, and it made it feel small and personal,” Hunter said.
 Now, she said she hopes to take these lessons and techniques to serve special populations of children, such as those in foster care or lacking access to education, internationally through mission work.

 As a junior generalist education student, Allison Lew is going into her third year as a Charles Butt Scholar.
-She said this opportunity has been formative for her experience at the University of Texas as it has provided her with alumni, staff, and peer support, as well as various clinics and workshops focused on helping her prepare for the career in teaching that she hopes to pursue.
-“I have had the opportunity to connect and discuss the state of Texas education with aspiring, current, and former educators,” Lew said, adding that chatting with those equally passionate about her field has helped inspire her and shape her vision of the type of educator she wants to become.
+She said this opportunity has been formative for her experience at The University of Texas as it has provided her with alumni, staff, and peer support, as well as various clinics and workshops focused on helping her prepare for the career in teaching that she hopes to pursue.
+“I have had the opportunity to connect and discuss the state of Texas education with aspiring, current and former educators,” Lew said, adding that chatting with those equally passionate about her field has helped inspire her and shape her vision of the type of educator she wants to become.

 An elementary generalist education senior and Charles Butt Scholar, Elena Nguyen is excited to accomplish her lifelong dream to become a teacher in her own classroom.
 From formative experiences as a tutor and through church, to impactful student teaching opportunities and the community she has found in Teachers of Tomorrow, Nguyen said her time at the College of Education has only further confirmed her calling to teach.
-This summer, Nguyen said she spent several weeks immersed in a South Texas middle school classroom through Hook’Em Here Harlingen, a new initiative the college launched earlier this year.
-“I am going to be interacting with kids all the time and kids are the future,” Nguyen said, adding that someday she also hopes to be a leader and change-maker in the world of education and educational policy.
+This summer, Nguyen spent several weeks immersed in a South Texas middle school classroom through Hook ’Em Here Harlingen, a new initiative the college launched earlier this year.
+“I am going to be interacting with kids all the time and kids are the future,” Nguyen said, adding that someday she also hopes to be a leader and changemaker in the world of education and educational policy.

 An elementary bilingual education generalist senior and Charles Butt Scholar from Houston, Diana Perez said she always knew she wanted to be a teacher.
 Perez said she dreamed of the College of Education at UT after doing a “What Do I Want to Be When I Grow Up” project in elementary school and finding COE when she looked up the best colleges to become a teacher.
 “Whenever it started getting closer in high school and I saw that goal was attainable, it was like nothing was going to hold me back,” Perez said.
 After seeing the sacrifices that her family made for her to get an education, Perez said her education became of great value to her and she looked up to the teachers who would translate for her parents when she was in school.
 “I want to be that person for students whose parents don’t speak English and help them figure out life,” Perez said.